 Biden fields questions about fitness to run for president in 2024: "I've gotta finish this job"

+At the news conference, the president, asked whether his delegates could vote for someone else, said they were "free to do whatever they want."

+"If they say they want somebody else, that's the Democratic process," he said, adding in a whisper that "it's not gonna happen."

 The president has acknowledged he had what he says was a "bad night" at the debate and he has been trying to prove he can be the nominee and defeat former President Donald Trump.
-But the president didn't help his case when, shortly before the press conference, he introduced Ukrainian President Volodymyr Zelenskyy as "President Putin," to the shock of other world leaders.
+He didn't help his case when, at an event before the press conference, he introduced Ukrainian President Volodymyr Zelenskyy as "President Putin," to the shock of other world leaders.

 The president soon realized his error and corrected himself, retaking the podium.
 "I'm so focused on beating Putin," Mr. Biden explained.

-The president has a lifelong reputation of being prone to gaffes — but on Thursday night, he can't afford them.
+The president has always been prone to gaffes — but on Thursday night, he could little afford them.

-The president began the press conference by touting the successes and history of NATO.

-"For those who thought NATO's time had passed, they got a rude awakening when Putin invaded Ukraine," he said.

 What questions did Biden answer during his news conference?